ugoproto/ugodoc/docs/Command Line Crash Course.md

 >
 ```

-## Stream a File (cat)
+## Stream a File (`cat`)

 You're going to do some more setup for this one so you get used to making files in one program and then accessing them from the command line.
-With the same text editor from the last exercise, create another file named `test2.txt` but this time save it directly to your `temp` directory:
+With the same text editor from the last exercise, create another file named test2.txt but this time save it directly to your temp directory:

-### Linux/OSX
+### Linux/Mac OS X

 ```bash
 $ less test2.txt